Astormakes/blocksphysicsgame-v-2/README.md

 I'm thinking of either a particle based system.
 When a vehicle moves more then 30kmps it would spawn particles in front of the things that cause forces to happen... those could provably made to stick...

-Or just a more common divergence aproach that happens in the 20x20x20 raster of the game and a simplified drag mechanic where they tend to move are stronger to a certian direction with less drag then a block have
+Or just a more common divergence aproach that happens in the 20x20x20 raster.
+An issue is going to be to implement slopes and stuff but ya ill see